 Juliette Barnaby is a Mi'gmaq woman from Listuguj.
-She started at MMS in 2002 as an Administrative Assistant and currently holds the position of Office Manager.
+She started at MMS in 2002 as an Administrative Assistant and currently holds the position of Director of Operations.

-As Office Manager, she maintains the office operations by organizing office supplies, Policies and Procedures, Tribal Council budget and Human Resource related duties.
+As the Director of Operatons, she maintains the office operations by organizing office supplies, Policies and Procedures, Tribal Council budget and Human Resource related duties.

-Juliette coordinates the day to day administrative duties and office procedures to ensure the office runs smoothly in compliance with all legal requirements.
+Juliette is also responsible to provide general administrative support to all Units of the Secretariat with the assistance of the General Office Clerk.
+She coordinates the day to day administrative duties and office procedures to ensure the office runs smoothly in compliance with all legal requirements.